-Java supports recursion, and subject to the new syntax you have learned, it works nearly the same way as it did in Python.
+Java supports recursion, and subject to the new syntax you have learned, it works nearly the same way.
 All of the pitfalls and benefits you learned about in Python apply in Java.
 Let us write a factorial function using the BigInteger class Recall the structure of the factorial function in Python.